-Classification Specific Examples of Misconduct Type of Disciplinary Action Has committed murder, robbery, rape, arson, kidnapping for ransom, or other such heinous criminal act Expulsion Has attempted to commit murder, robbery, rape, arson, kidnapping for ransom, or other such heinous criminal act, or has committed a drug-related crime (the use of prohibited drugs, the sale, brokering, etc., of prohibited drugs, or the cultivation of plants that could be used for prohibited drugs) Expulsion or Suspension Criminal Acts Has committed fraud, extortion, threats, coercion, negligent injury, or other such criminal act Expulsion or Suspension Has committed theft (burglary, luggage theft, shoplifting, etc.) Expulsion, Suspension, or Reprimand Has committed breaking and entering, violent acts that do not result in injury to others, or other such criminal acts in violation of the Penal Code, etc. Suspension or Reprimand Has committed acts of obscenity, molestation, peep and pry, voyeurism, or other such disturbing acts in violation of the Penal Code, Minor Offenses Act, etc. Expulsion, Suspension, or Reprimand
+Classification Specific Examples of Misconduct Type of Disciplinary Action Has committed murder, robbery, non-consensual sexual intercourse, etc., arson, kidnapping for ransom, or other such heinous criminal act Expulsion Has attempted to commit murder, robbery, non-consensual sexual intercourse, etc., arson, kidnapping for ransom, or other such heinous criminal act, or has committed a drug-related crime (the use of prohibited drugs, the sale, brokering, etc., of prohibited drugs, or the cultivation of plants that could be used for prohibited drugs) Expulsion or Suspension Criminal Acts Has committed fraud, extortion, threats, coercion, negligent injury, or other such criminal act Expulsion or Suspension Has committed theft (burglary, luggage theft, shoplifting, etc.) Expulsion, Suspension, or Reprimand Has committed breaking and entering, violent acts that do not result in injury to others, or other such criminal acts in violation of the Penal Code, etc. Suspension or Reprimand Has committed acts of obscenity, molestation, peep and pry, voyeurism, or other such disturbing acts in violation of the Penal Code, Minor Offenses Act, etc. Expulsion, Suspension, or Reprimand